redis/redis-doc/topics/latency.md

 with a Unix domain socket can be as low as 30 us.
 It actually depends on your network and system hardware.
 On top of the communication itself, the system adds some more latency (due to thread scheduling, CPU caches, NUMA placement, etc ...).
-System induced latencies are signigicantly higher on a virtualized environment than on a physical machine.
+System induced latencies are significantly higher on a virtualized environment than on a physical machine.

 The consequence is even if Redis processes most commands in sub microsecond